resonai/vera-ios-sdk/docs/bidirectional-communication.md

 ```

 > [!NOTE]
-> The `Vera.sendDeeplink` is mostly a shortcut for communicating with the Navigation ARX.
+> The `Vera.sendDeeplink` method is mostly a shortcut for communicating with the Navigation ARX.

 ### Receiving Messages
 The same way you send events to ARXs, you can receive events from ARXs.